My Main Page with Links to My Other

 norms.
 The ethos of

-nightclub prowlers relentlessly spreads.
+nightclub prowling relentlessly spreads.

 Stivers argues that success in health, income, leisure, and psychology matter most for the personality ethic.
 Pills, consumer goods, and therapeutic techniques keep

 anxieties at bay.
-And when they fail, more pills, goods, and techniques become modern solutions.
+And when they fail, more pills, goods, and techniques become solutions.
 Feelings of efficiency and self-efficacy result when moderns accomplish

-nothing worthwhile.
+little worthwhile.
 Feeling important matters more to many than doing

 important things.